miDeb/personal-blog/posts/flutter-infinite-lists.md

 ```

-You can add more features to this provider, like refresh functionality or debouncing.
+You can add more features to this provider, like [refresh functionality](/posts/riverpod-refresh) or [debouncing](/posts/riverpod-debounce).
-I'll write a short blog post about this later.

 ## Using `ListView.custom`